pkro/Java-Masterclass/readme.md

   - shift-enter to insert and go to next line without breaking current line
   - Strg-Alt-M to extract selected code to method
   - select, copy, select other, right click + "compare with clipboard" = easy partial diff
+  - pasting code in markdown loses formatting, use "paste as plain text" from context menu

 - reminder iterator protocol: the first call to iterator.next() actually goes to the first entry, NOT to the second

 ## Section 9

 ### Interfaces

-- define behavior of class without implementations, just define the methodss
+- define behavior of class without implementations, just define the methods
 - don't have / define constructors
 - commitment that the class interfaces (method return types, signatures etc) will not change
 - public is redundant for interface methods and can/should be left out